aorinevo/engineering-onboarding-handbooks/backend/README.md

 You will need to create a new github account tied to your pager.com email.

 **Greenhouse:** <https://app.greenhouse.io/>\
-Ask Gavin Clarke of the recruiting team
+Use you Google SSO to sign in and ask Gavin Clarke of the recruiting team for permissions

 ### Command line utilities